dijksterhuis/cleverSpeech/README.md

 Code to generate adversarial examples for [Mozilla DeepSpeech][1].
 Began as a modified version of [Carlini and Wagner's attack][0].

-This is the build repo for docker images.
+This is the build repo.
-If you want to see the package in action, grab a docker image or clone this repo using the steps outlined below.
+If you want to see the package in action, grab a docker image or install the package using the steps outlined below.

 ## run the code

 Docker images are available [here](https://hub.docker.com/r/dijksterhuis/cleverspeech).
 Each docker image contains the necessary audio examples, transcripts and model checkpoints etc. to get up and running with minimal fuss.

 To start running some experiments with docker: